toscani-tenekeu/about-me/README.md

 # TOSCANI TENEKEU

 Welcome to my GitHub profile!
-I'm Toscani Tenekeu, a passionate Full-Stack Developer and Cybersecurity Expert with a love for crafting beautiful and functional digital experiences.
+I'm Toscani Tenekeu, a passionate Full-Stack Developer with a love for crafting beautiful and functional digital experiences.

 ## About Me

-With a background in programming and a keen eye for design, I specialize in creating seamless and engaging user interfaces while handling the complexities of Front-end development.
+With a background in programming and a keen eye for design, I specialize in creating seamless and engaging user interfaces while handling the complexities of Full-Stack development.
 My goal is to bridge the gap between aesthetics and functionality to deliver top-notch web and application solutions.

 ## Skills

 - **Frontend Development:** HTML, CSS, JavaScript, React, Vue.js, Tailwind
-- **Backend Development:** Node.js, Express, PHP
+- **Backend Development:** Node.js, Express, PHP, Java
 - **Databases:** MongoDB, PostgreSQL, MySQL, Firebase
 - **UI/UX Design:** Wireframing, Prototyping, User Research, Figma, Adobe XD, Sketch
 - **Version Control:** Git, GitHub, GitLab